Statistical Tests

 One-way ANOVA

-An n-sample test to determine if the means of all populations are equal.
+An n-sample test to determine if the mean of a variable is the same in multiple populations.

 ../_images/one-way-anova.png